PRIS-CV/EGNN_TLRM/README.md

 ### References

+Thanks for your attention!

 Our code is based on Kim's contribution.
 Specifically, except for our core design ATTENTION-BASED TASK-LEVEL RELATION MODULE, everything else （e.g. backbone, dataset, EGNN, evaluation standards, hyper-parameters）are built on and integrated in https://github.com/khy0809/fewshot-egnn.

+If you have any suggestion or question, you can leave a message here or contact us directly:

+- guoyurong@bupt.edu.cn
+- mazhanyu@bupt.edu.cn